 “Tell him to come and have breakfast with us.
 I want to have a good chat with him.”

 “I hope you aren’t convincing him to ditch Kim at the wedding altar, are you?”

-Amanda gave a funny look.
-"No, of course not.
-I told him once and I have a thousand times that I have never liked that girl.
+Amanda gave him a funny look.
+“No, of course not.
+I told him once, and I have told him a thousand times, that I have never liked that girl.
 But he is as stubborn as his mother.
 What can I do anyway?
-What's done is done."
+What’s done is done.”

 “Alright, I’m glad that you’ve finally accepted it.
 I’ll bring him down for you.”